 Some readers may become suspicious of my usage of the quote here.
 The full text of Christ’s prophetic treatise does not fit so well into this paradigm.
 Indeed, this suspicion is a healthy one.
 However, we are looking at how some early Jewish Messianic groups may have reinterpreted this text with the impending doom of the Roman army coming to Jerusalem.
 There is no doubt this passage greatly weighed on their minds.
 The fourth-century church father, Epiphanius, Bishop of Salamis, supports this view:

-For that was its place of origin, since all the disciples had settled in Pella after their remove from Jerusalem—Christ having told them to abandon Jerusalem and withdraw from it.6
+For that was its place of origin, since all the disciples had settled in Pella after their remove from Jerusalem—Christ having told them to abandon Jerusalem and withdraw from it.5

 Indeed, the first Jewish war against Rome in AD 70 led to the destruction of the Temple, servitude and deportation of Jews to foreign countries.
 The conditions within the walls of Jerusalem by those revolting or caught in the revolt were deplorable.
 The ancient Roman-Jewish historian, Josephus, chronicles this in his work, The War of the Jews.

 Overall, one can build a portrait from the earlier War on Jerusalem, these two small later Christian accounts, and the excommunication by Rabban Gamiliel II (covered further below).
 These factors would make these two parties working together against the Romans almost impossible.
-The animosity that the nationalist Jews held against Jewish Christians and maybe vice versa, and the apocalyptic views of the Jewish Christians.
-From the data available today, it demonstrates that the Jewish Christians did not participate in the Bar Kochba revolt.
-This moment was a significant contributor to the break between the two parties, but more realistically, it demonstrated by this time how far apart they had become.10
+The animosity that the nationalist Jews held against Jewish Christians and maybe vice versa, and the apocalyptic views of the Jewish Christians were tall barriers.
+One could argue the Bar Kokhba revolt was a significant contributor to the break between the two parties, but more realistically, it demonstrated by this time how far apart they had become.10

 The Beth Din of Rabban Gamaliel II against Jewish Christians